manufac-analytics/jugal-hydrocoloids-public/README.md

-# jugal-hydrocoloids-public
-Deployment Bundle of Jugal Hydrocoloids
+- Deployment Bundle of Jugal Hydrocoloids